verburgrichard/powerbi-docs/powerbi-docs/service-gateway-onprem-tshoot.md

 ### Error: Unable to Connect.
 Details: "Cannot connect to the database"

 We were able to connect to the server, but not to the database supplied.
-Verify the name of the database, and that the user credential as the proper permission to access that database.
+Verify the name of the database, and that the user credential has the proper permission to access that database.

 Within **Show details**, it displays the error message received from the data source.
 For SQL Server, you see something like the following.